 Use IMC 0330 and IMC 0620 to describe how to determine the documents that must be included as attachments to an inspection report for the agency record.

-If your office uses RPS, use the RPS Desktop Guide and associated training videos to enter a (1) Licensee Event Report (LER), 2) Unresolved Item (URI), 3) Traditional Enforcement Severity Level IV violation, ) Green ROP violation into the licensee Plant Issues Matrix Database.
+If your office uses RPS, use the RPS Desktop Guide and associated training videos to enter a (1) Licensee Event Report (LER), 2) Unresolved Item (URI), 3) Traditional Enforcement Severity Level IV violation, or 4) Green ROP violation into the licensee Plant Issues Matrix Database.

 Describe with your supervisor or training coordinator how an inspection report writeup can inadvertently impose a backfit on a licensee or prevent the NRC from taking additional enforcement action to address an issue.